rosocz/Capstone/README.md

 ![alt text][image1]

-source: Udacity Project Lesson section 4.
+Source: Udacity Project Lesson section 4.

 ### Perception Subsystem
 We implemented traffic light detection by processing the camera image on need basis.
-For example processig image with minimum time gap (few milliseconds) and only when the traffic light ahead is few hundred waypoints ahead of current car position.
+For example, processing image with minimum time gap (few milliseconds) and only when the traffic light ahead is few hundred waypoints ahead of current car position.
 The objective is to optimize the processing on the platform.

 We used closest distance measure between car waypoint and traffic light waypoint to identify the closest light ahead of the car.
 We used a pre-trained convolutional neural network model for inferencing the traffic light classification.
 We used two models, one each for site inferencing and simulator inferencing.